pjamsa/C_Sharp_Projects/README.md

   </ul>

 <h2>Car Insurance</h2>
-This project has users fill out a form online and will calculate an accurate car insurance quote based on the user's age, vehicle, and driving record.
+In this project I used C# and the MVC and ASP.NET framework to create a website and database for car insurance companies.
+This website allows users to fill out a form online and will calculate an accurate car insurance quote based on the user's age, vehicle, and driving record.
+I also built a view that allows site administrators to see all of the quotes as well as the associated names and email addresses tied to the insurance quote.

 <h2>Twenty One</h2>
-This project contains a fully functioning game of 21 using C# in a console application.
+This project contains a fully functioning card game of 21 using C# in a console application.
+The game automatically shuffles cards and allows users to play the dealer as long as they have enough money.
+This game contains many fundamentals of Object Oriented Programming like polymorphism, inheritance, and abstraction.